Multicultural Student Services Center

 Friends, family, faculty, staff, alumni, allies, community partners, campus life partners, and members of the “Multicultural Class of 2021” are invited to join us for the MSSC Graduation Celebration 2021 via livestream and social media on Thursday, May 13, 2021 at 11:00 a.m.

-The Graduation Celebration video will be available for live viewing via the hyperlink below at 11:00 am EST on Thursday and then can be re-watched any time after the completion of the program.
-For viewers in countries that restrict access to YouTube, we are also hosting the video through a GW-based hosting service (more info to come).
+The Graduation Celebration video was available for live viewing via the hyperlink below at 11:00 am EST on Thursday and can now be re-watched any time.
+For international students who may have difficulty viewing the video through YouTube, we are also hosting the full video internally.
+The ceremony is available here for viewing through our non-YouTube hosting client.
 If you have any problems accessing the video, please contact our office at [email protected].
 We will return your email as soon as possible.

 01:28 National Anthem by Brittney Boakye